apache/fury-site/docs/guide/java/json-support.md

 Only one source is enabled for an exact target in a built runtime.
 Registering a different source for the same target replaces the earlier registration, while registering the same source again is idempotent. `build()` snapshots the current last-registration-wins mapping; a later registration on the builder does not change a previously built `ForyJson`.
-A source with no mapping annotations is a no-op; registering it after another source for the same target clears the earlier overlay for subsequent builds.
+A source with no mapping or validation annotations is a no-op; registering it after another source for the same target clears the earlier overlay for subsequent builds.

 A `JsonCodec` supplied by a Mixin is the target's effective annotation and follows the ordinary codec precedence below.
 In particular, an exact `registerCodec` registration wins over a type-level